Mealman1551/greentux/README.md

 ---

 GreenTux wraps WhatsApp Web in a polished native Linux desktop experience.
-Instead of keeping a browser tab open, you get a dedicated app with system tray integration, persistent sessions, and full desktop notification support -- all powered by an embedded Chromium engine that stays in sync with WhatsApp's own web interface automatically.
+Instead of keeping a browser tab open, you get a dedicated app with system tray integration, persistent sessions, and full desktop notification support.
+All powered by an embedded Chromium engine that stays in sync with WhatsApp's own web interface automatically.

 ## Features